VA Loans With Judgments And Tax Liens Mortgage Guidelines

 How Long Do Judgments Remain On My Credit Report?

-Judgments will remain on credit report for a period of 7 years.
+Judgments will remain on credit reports for a period of 7 years.
 But the judgment is normally good for 10 years in most states.
 The judgment creditor has the option of renewing the judgment after 10 years for another 10 years.

-- Most states have a 10 year statute of limitations on judgments
+- Most states have a 10-year statute of limitations on judgments

 - But if a judgment creditor feels that could potentially make money in the future, they can renew it for an additional 10 years